softwaremill/odelay/README.md

 ### Timers

-In order for the example above to compile, an instance of an `odelay.Timer` needs to be in implicit scope, as an ExecutionContext would when working with Scala Futures.
+In order for the example above to compile, an instance of an `odelay.Timer` needs to be in implicit scope, just as an ExecutionContext would when working with Scala Futures.

 `odelay.Timers` define an interface for task scheduling.
 Implementations of `odelay.Timers` are defined for a number of environments and platforms.